Loading...

 The process involves sending a message or verifying a state across blockchains, such as Sepolia and Gnosis Chiado, using a series of contracts and oracles.
 Let’s break down how this works in practice:

-Another powerful feature of Hashi is the ability to verify the state of a contract on one chain using cryptographic proofs stored on another chain.
-Here’s how this works:
+A powerful feature of Hashi is the ability to verify the state of a contract on one chain using cryptographic proofs stored on a different chain.
+Here’s how this works using Sepolia and Chiado as origin and target chains:

 Storing Block Headers: